edwinlock/Bellus-PMA/README.md

 The software can be run in a terminal or the command prompt (in Windows).
 (To open the command prompt in Windows, press the Windows key + R, then type `cmd.exe` and press return.)

 Run the software by typing `belluspma` and pressing return.
+The buyer and supplier CSV files are provided using the `-b` and `-s` options, as shown in the examples below.
 To see all options for the software, use the option `belluspma --help`.
-Example buyer and supplier
-CSV files are provided in the `examples` folder.
+Example buyer and supplier CSV files are provided in the `examples` folder.

 Examples: